In amongst the pageantry, combat, music and dancing at the Abbey Medieval Festival, 5 exciting festival tournaments are held.

 Hosted by the Traditional Archery Companye, the Archery Tournament sees skilled archers from re-enactment groups compete for the title of the Abbey Tournament Archery Champion.

-In 2018, the Archery Tournament set 3 challenges for its competitors.
-The running board to simulate a hunting scenario, a speed round with armoured knights charging toward the archers (yes, real knights), and a King’s round.
+The Archery Tournament typically sets 3 challenges for its competitors: the running boar to simulate a hunting scenario, a speed round with armoured knights charging toward the archers (yes, real knights), and a King’s round.

 Strength and Skill

-The tournament is something of a medieval ‘obstacle course’.
-It’s designed for training for the field of battle, testing the challenger’s speed, strength, balance and agility.
+The tournament is something of a medieval ‘obstacle course’; designed for training for the field of battle, testing the challenger’s speed, strength, balance and agility.

-Imagine trying to vault a horse, or hit a moving target with a spear in 15th century armour.
-Or watch our re-enactors battle it out to become the Abbey Medieval Festival’s Strength and Skill Champion.
+Curious about how a Knight in 15th century plate armour would vault a horse, or hit a moving target with a spear?
+Be there on Sunday to watch our re-enactors battle it out to become the Abbey Medieval Festival’s Strength and Skill Champion.

 Turkish Oil Wrestling

-Turkish Oil Wresting has been a star attraction of the Abbey Medieval Festival for over 10 years.
-The Janissary Barracks coordinate this great part of medieval Ottoman Turkish culture bringing competitors from across Australia.
+Carried out with traditional rituals and customs of the Ottoman Empire, the Turkish Oil Wrestling has been a star attraction of the Abbey Medieval Festival for over 10 years.